bloodmage1/SuperResol_box/README.md

 <img src="https://github.com/bloodmage1/SuperResol_box/blob/main/Demonstration/img_predicted.png"/>

-predict 버튼을 클릭하여 주어진 모델을 이용해, Resolution_improved_vid.mp4 파일을 생성할 수 있다. 이 파일은 무게가 약 267MB라 github에 올리지 못하지만, 만드는 과정을 보여주는 코드가 Restart-Copy1.ipynb에 저장되어 있다.

 You can click the predict button to create the 'Resolution_improved_vid.mp4' file using the given model.
+The code that shows the process of making is stored in '/Restart-Copy1.ipynb'.

 ---
 <img src="https://github.com/bloodmage1/SuperResol_box/blob/main/Demonstration/superresolution_result.gif"/>